yjsyyyjszf/dcm-processor/README.md

 # DCM PROCESSOR
-A dicom processing library setup with docker containers
+A dicom processing library setup with docker containers.

 ## DEPENDENCIES
 1. Docker & Docker Compose

 ## Getting up and running
-1. open the `.env` file with any text editor and set the `BASEDIR` variable to a folder which will be used a a base for mounting docker volumes
+1. open the `.env` file with any text editor and set the `BASEDIR` variable to a folder which will be used as a base for mounting docker volumes.
-2. build and pull docker images with `bash build.sh` [Run with `sudo` if needed]
+2. build and pull docker images with `bash build.sh` [Run with `sudo` if needed].
-3. run docker containers with `bash run.sh`
+3. run docker containers with `bash run.sh` [Run with `sudo` if needed].
-4. initialize base service with `bash init.sh`
+4. initialize base service with `bash init.sh` [Run with `sudo` if needed].
+Note: Its good to run the containers without `sudo`.
+This can be achieved by creating  the `docker` group is not already created and adding your user account to this group. `sudo groupadd docker && sudo usermod -aG docker $USER`

 ## Containers in this library
 1. orthanc    : The orthanc server which servers as an intermedairy between dicom providers and our services.
-2. scheduler  : The flask based service for scheduling jobs in our service registry
+2. scheduler  : The flask based service for scheduling jobs in our service registry.
 3. worker     : A worker container which executes the scheduled tasks.
 4. dashboard  : A dashboard for RQ workers.
-Which shows the state of scheduled jobs
+Which shows the state of scheduled jobs.

 ## Scaling up workers